George Floyd family sues city of Minneapolis, officers involved citing 'reckless disregard' of civil rights

 It said the department failed to provide officers with proper policy guidance and training on how to observe and attend to the medical needs of arrestees subjected to neck restraints.

-The suit singles out police union president Bob Kroll, who it alleges had a “white power” logo on a jacket, encouraged officers to “behave aggressively” and has high influence in the department but has not been disciplined or fired.
+The suit singles out police union President Bob Kroll, who it alleges had a “white power” logo on a jacket, encouraged officers to “behave aggressively” and has high influence in the department yet has not been disciplined or fired.
 Kroll has previously denied that he wore such a logo.
-It also said that Chauvin and Thao had enough complaints on their record that they should have been terminated prior to Floyd’s death.
+The suit also said that Chauvin and Thao had enough complaints on their record that they should have been fired before Floyd’s death.

 Suits against police officers over wrongful death rarely go to trial in Minnesota as city officials worry that a jury could award even more money than a settlement.
-Payouts involving police encounters have varied widely in recent years in Minneapolis and a nearby suburb but some have been huge.
+Payouts involving police encounters have varied widely in recent years in Minneapolis and a nearby suburb; some have been huge.

-In 2019, the excessive-force lawsuit with the family of the Justine Ruszczyk Damond, who was white, was settled for $20 million, the largest amount in the city’s history.
+In 2019, the excessive-force lawsuit by the family of the Justine Ruszczyk Damond, who was white, was settled for $20 million, the largest in the city’s history.
 An unarmed Damond was shot in the alley behind her southwest Minneapolis home by the now-imprisoned officer, Mohamed Noor.

 The mother of Philando Castile, a Black motorist killed by a St. Anthony police officer in 2016, has reached a nearly $3 million settlement with the city that employed the former officer, Jeronimo Yanez, who was acquitted of manslaughter.